-California ~ Spending the Night in Lillie Langtry's House ~ Guenoc Winery
+Spending the Night in Lillie Langtry's House at Guenoc Winery in California

 Sleeping in Lillie Langtry's Bed

 One very fond memory of one of our California wine country trips in late April of 1991 originated here at Lillie Langtry's house which is now used as a guest house for Guenoc Winery.

 After flying from Houston to San Francisco, we rented a car and drove to the winery which is located at the northern part of the Napa Valley stretching into Lake County.

 It was prearranged that we would be guests of the owners of Guenoc Winery.
 It just so happened that we were the sole occupants of the guest house that night.
 It is a sprawling and beautiful old Victorian house and we had our pick of the bedrooms.

 Naturally we chose to stay in Lillie's old room.

 Suffice it to briefly say that she was a famous stage actress well known to European and American theater-goers in the late 19th and early 20th century as well as being known as an International beauty.
 She was also "favored" by British royalty and was beloved by many men in her life.